linode/docs/docs/applications/game-servers/host-a-terraria-server-on-your-linode.md

 *This is a Linode Community guide.
 [Write for us](/docs/contribute) and earn $250 per published guide.*
 <hr>

-[Terraria](https://terraria.org/) is a two-dimensional sandbox game similar to [Minecraft](https://minecraft.net/) which allows players to explore, build, and battle in an open world.
+[Terraria](https://terraria.org/) is a two-dimensional sandbox game similar to [Minecraft](https://minecraft.net/) which allows players to explore, build and battle in an open world.
 The Terraria developers recently announced [support for Linux](http://terraria.org/news/terraria-1-3-0-8-now-for-mac-linux-too), which means that players can host their own standalone Terraria servers as well.

-This guide will outline everything required to run a Terraria server for yourself or others to play on, and is compatible with any Linux distribution that uses systemd.
+This guide outlines everything required to run a Terraria server for yourself or others to play on, and is compatible with any Linux distribution that uses systemd.
 This includes recent versions of CentOS, Debian and Ubuntu, Arch Linux and Fedora.

-Due to the system requirements of Terraria, **a Linode 2048 plan is the minimum required** to ensure the server has enough RAM to function.
+Due to Terraria's system requirements, **a Linode 2048 plan is the minimum required** to ensure the server has enough RAM to function.
 If your Linode does not meet Terraria's minimum requirements, the process will crash intermittently.
-If you already have a 1 GB Linode, it is possible to resizeit to a larger plan.
+If you already have a 1 GB Linode, it is possible to resize it to a larger plan.
 See our guide [Resizing a Linode](/docs/migrate-to-linode/disk-images/resizing-a-linode) for more info.

 ## Before You Begin